QinlinChen/EmojiRecommendation/README.md

-You should also download pretrained word embeddings from `https://github.com/Embedding/Chinese-Word-Vectors` and unzip it into the `dataset` directory if you want to train a model by cnn.
+You should also download pretrained word embeddings from `https://github.com/Embedding/Chinese-Word-Vectors` and unzip it into the `dataset` directory as `embeddings.pretrained` if you want to train a model by cnn.

+Maybe in the future I will provide `bootstrap` script to help you complete those preparation works once for all.

 ## Methods